RamonOpazo/sero/docs/migrations/db-refactor-2025-08.md

 - No data transformation required

 ### 5. Project-scoped settings with defaults
-- For each existing project, insert one ai_setting, one watermark_setting, one annotation_setting with sensible defaults derived from application config
+- For each existing project, insert one ai_setting, one watermark_setting, one annotation_setting with sensible defaults derived from application config (create if missing)
-- Enforce unique(project_id) for each settings table
+- Enforce unique(project_id) for each settings table (one-to-one); presence is enforced at the application/service layer

 ### 6. Template table
 - Create table templates with project_id and document_id (FKs)